 The path kernel has two different sets of parameters: the ground kernel and the weights associated with steps in the path matrix.
 In our experiments, we use a simple zero mean Gaussian kernel with standard deviation 0.1 as ground kernel.
-The step weights C{HV} and C_D are set to 0.3 and 0.34 respectively.
+The step weights $C{\rm HV}$ and $C{\rm D}$ are set to 0.3 and 0.34 respectively.
 We use the same setting throughout the experiments.
 The behaviour of the kernel will change with the value of these parameters.
 A complete analysis of this is however beyond the scope of this paper.
-Here, we focus on the general characteristics of our kernel which summarises all possible paths using step weights satisfying $C{HV} < C_D$ - implying a preference for diagonal paths.
+Here, we focus on the general characteristics of our kernel which summarises all possible paths using step weights satisfying $C{\rm HV} < C{\rm D}$ -implying a preference for diagonal paths.

-In order to get an understanding of the geometric configuration of the data that our kernel matrices corresponds to, we project the three different kernels onto their first two principal directions in Figure 4.
+In order to get an understanding of the geometric configuration of the data that our kernel matrices corresponds to, we project the data onto the two first principal directions as determined by each of these kernels.
+The result can be seen in Fig. 4.
 It is important to note that, as the DTW kernel has negative eigenvalues, it does not imply a geometrically valid configuration of datapoints in a feature space.

-From Figure 4, we get a qualitative understanding of how the induced feature spaces looks like.
+From Fig. 4, we get a qualitative understanding of how the induced feature spaces looks like.
 However, a representation is simply the means to an end and to be able to make a valuable assessment of its useability, we need to use it to achieve a task.
 We do so through two different experimental setups: The first is meant to test the discriminative capabilities of the representation; the second evaluates how well the representation is suited for generalisation.